Chocolate Cheesecake Tarts (Tartlets)

 Homemade vs. ready-to-use tart shells

-You can make the tart shells from scratch or you can cheat and buy them from the store, as I have done here.
-Sometimes, it's ok to be lazy.
+You can make the tart shells from scratch, or you can cheat and buy them from the store, as I have done here.
+Sometimes, it’s ok to be lazy.
 And yet, making mini tarts at home is not difficult.
-So, if you don't have these ready to use tartlets, you can make these yourself.
+So, if you don’t have these ready-to-use tartlets, you can make them yourself.
 And, I have shared three different methods of making mini tarts with the recipe and video.
 You must check it out.

 Ingredients and substitutes

-- Chocolate - Always use good quality chocolate.
+- Chocolate – Always use good-quality chocolate.
 Chocolate that you enjoy eating.
-For example, I'm using 60% Callebaut coverture chocolate.
+For example, I’m using 60% Callebaut couverture chocolate.

-- Cream cheese - Use a good 38% or more cream cheese, so you get the maximum cheese flavor.
-Since, low-fat cream cheese will make the consistency of the filling too soft.
+- Cream cheese – Use a good 38% or higher to get the maximum cheese flavor.
+Since low-fat cream cheese will make the consistency of the filling too soft.

 - Whipping cream – I highly recommend using 35% fat whipping cream.
 The low-fat versions will have too much liquid and not whip well to soft peaks.
 And, the excess moisture can cause the crust to get soggy.
 But, if you plan to use a low-fat version, I would recommend assembling them closer to serving rather than ahead of time.